IsmanDaiyrov/Scanner/README.md

 The scanner is a project written on Java that uses the DFA (Deterministic Finite Automaton) as the basis for designing and implementing the scanner.
 The program has a scan function that scans an input file for valid and invalid tokens.
 If the token is valid the scan function returns the token type, otherwise returns an error flag.

-Please see Report.pdf for more information
+Please see Report.pdf for more information.

 ## How to compile the source code